 Companies focused on their digital transformation

 With the COVID-19 crisis, we saw almost a decade of digital transformation and adoption for businesses compressed into less than two years.
 In 2020, 75% of companies had focused on their digital transformation, and two-thirds of them had increased their investments.
-The finance function is not left out either, and we are seeing the urgency to modernise and jump on the digitalisation bandwagon.
+The finance function is not left out either, and we are seeing the urgency to modernize and jump on the digitalization bandwagon.

 A key reason for CFOs and their finance team to accelerate their digital transformation is largely a result of the economic and global health situation, which require them to simplify their management processes.
 In this context, CFOs see their work made easier, especially regarding financial performance management, consolidation, closing or even accounting reviews.

-Data Visualisation tools as essential part of finance department
+Data Visualization tools as essential part of finance department

-Digitalisation also helps with processing data and ultimately controlling expenses.
-But what we are referring to here is not keying data into excel spreadsheets but cloud-based data visualisation tools, which is an easier way to analyse spending behaviour.
+Digitalization also helps with processing data and ultimately controlling expenses.
+But what we are referring to here is not keying data into excel spreadsheets but cloud-based data visualization tools, which is an easier way to analyze spending behavior.
 It is important to note that tracking your finances is one thing, but managing and visualising your data is just as important.
 In Jenji’s latest Global Expense Management Index, we found that the total number of expense reports generated in 2020 was reached within just one quarter in 2021.
 The number of users using digital expense management also increased by 95% in Q4 2021 compared to the same period in 2020.

 Benefits of virtual payment cards